Julian Assange: what is happening to the WikiLeaks founder?

 On 1 May, a judge sentences Assange to 50 weeks in prison for breaching his bail conditions.

-On 21 October, Assange appears in court as part of his bid to fight extradition to the United States, where he faces 18 counts including conspiracy to hack government computers and violating espionage law.
-He could be sentenced to up to 174 years in prison if convicted.
+On 21 October, Assange appears in court as part of his bid to fight extradition to the US, where he faces 18 counts including conspiracy to hack government computers and violating espionage law.
+He could be sentenced to up to 175 years in prison if convicted.

 Without the long beard he had during his last public appearance in May, the 48-year old “appeared in good health” but “mumbled and stuttered for several seconds as he gave his name and date of birth at the start of a preliminary hearing”, reports Reuters.

 When the judge asked him at the end of the hearing if he knew what was happening, he replied “not exactly”, complained about the conditions in jail and said he was unable to “think properly”.

-Assange’s lawyer, Mark Summers, has told the court his client was “gripped” by fear that if extradited to the US, he might be sent to Guantanamo Bay or face other charges that carry the death penalty.
-He argued that Assange’s extradition hearing should be delayed by three months due to the complexity of the case.
+Assange’s lawyer, Mark Summers, tells the court his client was “gripped” by fear that if extradited to the US, he might be sent to Guantanamo Bay or face other charges that carry the death penalty.
+He argues that Assange’s extradition hearing should be delayed by three months due to the complexity of the case.

 However, the judge at Westminster Magistrates Court rejects any delay, meaning the full would extradition hearing will go ahead as planned in February 2020.
 Assange is remanded in custody because there were “substantial grounds” for believing he would abscond, reports the BBC.